edagokeri/edagokeri/README.md

 - 👋 Hi, I’m Eda Gökeri, I am studying Computer Engineering.
 - 👀 I’m interested in Frontend Development.
-Also I am into C++, Java and Java Script programming languages.
+Also I am into C++ and Java programming languages.
 - 🌱 I’m currently learning Swift and C# for Visual Programming.
 - 💞️ I’m looking to collaborate with a group on any project.